locks-az/cse15l-lab-reports/LabReport2.md

 ```

 Solution:
-In order to prevent the overwritting issue, I used a temp variable in order to swap the two opposing side elements.
+In order to prevent the overwritting bug, I used a temp variable in order to swap the two opposing side elements.
 Since I was swapping the elements instead of overwritting them, I no longer needed to iterate to the end of the array, so I change the condition to arr.length/2.

 ## LinkedList.java append() Error